alesbrelih/docker-networking/README.md

 ```

 Which means that `35354` and `35550` share network namespace (simulates pod).

+**Network namespaces** (geekish bonus):
+If a process is a different network namespace it means that is has a completly new network stack (iptables, routes, ...).
+By default its not even reachable from host,
+nor it can communicate outside network namespace (host/world).
+Its like a brand new machine.
+What docker does is once contaienr is created (and so is network namespace), it creates a pair of virtual ethernet interfaces,
+plugs one into docker bridge and other to newly created network namespace.
+Then it sets up ip routes for default traffic inside container through bridge and sets up IP masquerading using IP tables (when we use port publishing it also uses iptables to do the magic).
+Container to container communication works out of the box through bridge because of Address Resolution Protocol.

 2. As I said above it uses bridge network to communicate between "pods" and to communicate to host through gateway.
 Because of this we can inspect traffic between
    `pod_one_container` and `pod_two_container` (when we are directly on host machine) but not traffic between `pod_one_container` and `pod_one_side_car`.